funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`-nf` | :code:`--no-files`
 """"""""""""""""""""""""""""""""

-    Switch the value the production of output files.
+    Switch the value of the production of output files.

     **Default value:** :code:`False`

 Want to disable the production of the outputted files?
 This argument is for you!

 :code:`-nl` | :code:`--no-logs`
 """""""""""""""""""""""""""""""

     Switch the value of the production of logs files in the case we encounter some errors.

     **Default value:** :code:`False`

 Don't want any logs to go out of PyFunceble?
-This argument disables every logs subsystem.
+This argument disables every log subsystem.

 :code:`-nu` | :code:`--no-unified`